Executor Estate Sales in Maryland, Virginia & Washington, DC

 It is never easy to lose a loved one.
 Whether the loss was sudden or expected, as the executor of the estate you must bear the burden of handling their estate.
 We understand the weight on your shoulders and can help you navigate the legalities and logistics involved so that you may settle the estate and conclude the estate sale as quickly and conveniently as possible.

 We can help get the ball rolling on your estate sale.
-If you're the executor of the estate, contact iStuffSellers at 301-401-6688 and we'll help you take the next steps.
+If you're the executor of the estate, contact iStuffSellers and we'll help you take the next steps.

 Managing Unplanned Loss as an Executor of an Estate Sale

-From the antique China to the jewelry, we will provide you with an accurate appraisal of each item's value so that you can determine what to sell, what to hold onto, and what to keep in the family and pass down to the next generation.
-In certain cases, you may determine that an item's value will continue to appreciate and thus warrant holding onto.
+From antique china to jewelry, we will provide you with an accurate appraisal of each item's value so that you can determine what to sell, what to hold onto, and what to give to other family members.
+In certain cases, you may determine that an item's value will continue to appreciate, making it worth holding onto.

 Guidance & Support Throughout the Estate Sale Process

 Death is an emotionally and mentally taxing event for everyone involved.
 We understand this and help our clients navigate the process of liquidating the estate as quickly as possible.
-As a third-party to the process, it is our responsibility to focus on the process of helping our clients dispose of collectibles, electronics, furniture, jewelry, antiques, and other physical possessions.
+As a third party to the process, it is our responsibility to focus on the process of helping our clients dispose of:

 Do you have questions about the current value of the physical assets in the estate?
-Contact iStuffSellers at 301-401-6688 to speak with our estate sale experts and to schedule an appraisal.
+Contact iStuffSellers to contact our estate sale experts and to schedule an appraisal.

 iStuffSellers Provides Estate Sales for Executors of Wills